LeviMSmith/voyages-and-verve/README.md

 Make sure to also clone the submodules to actually get that code into vendor:

-`git submodule update --init --recursive`
+`git submodule update --init --recursive --depth 1`

 - [cmake](https://cmake.org/download/)